-Ann lives in Rochester and spends up to 3 months a year in her cottage in the Loire Valley in France.
-She has been drawing and painting from 2007, taking up oil painting 8 years ago.
+Ann lives in Rochester and has been drawing and painting from 2007, taking up oil painting 8 years ago.
 Ann works in OILS principally land, sky and seascapes, often working directly out of doors in front of the scene.
 Her larger paintings are developed in the studio from her experiences en plein air, sketches and photographs.
 Ann gains inspiration from her travels to the coasts of Cornwall and Normandy as well as her home county of Kent.

 Ann is married to John; they have three grown up children and 7 grandchildren.
 Ann grew up in Wiltshire and Somerset, and met John who is also from Bath, in Edinburgh in the freshers queue for medical school.
 Ann spent her working life as a Public Health doctor, and took up painting when she retired in 2006.